fuba/histree-core/README.md

 - **Directory-Aware History**
   Commands are stored with their execution directory context, allowing you to view history specific to your current directory and its subdirectories.

-- **Session Tracking**
+- **Shell Context Tracking**
-  Each zsh session is uniquely identified with:
+  Each command is stored with its execution context:
   - Hostname of the machine
-  - Session start timestamp
-  - Process ID
+  - Shell process ID
-  These are combined into a human-readable session label (e.g., "hostname:20240215-123456:1234")
+  - Exit code
+  - Timestamp (UTC)
+  - Working directory

 - **Smart Command Output**
   - Simple format: `command`
-  - Verbose format: `timestamp [directory] (session) command`
+  - Verbose format: `timestamp [directory] [exit_code] command`
-  - JSON format for programmatic access
+  - JSON format for programmatic access with full context
   - Proper handling of multi-line commands
   - Intelligent escaping of special characters